emmett-framework/emmett/docs/tutorial.md

     return dict(posts=posts)
 ```

-and, since in the list we will show up only the title of the posts, we also write down a function for the detail of a single post:
+and, since this list will only show up the posts' titles, we also write down a function for the detail of a single post:

 ```python
 from weppy import abort